Vxrpenter/Updater/README.md

 ## Current Version Fetching | *Gradle Only*

-The easist way to get the current version of your project from the `build.gradle.kts` is by adding a task to create a properties file.
+The easiest way to get the current version of your project from the `build.gradle.kts` is by adding a task to create a properties file.
 This file will be created when the project is compiled and can be read at runtime.
-First we will need to setup the task to create the properties file:
+First, we will need to set up the task to create the properties file:
 ```kotlin
 val createVersionProperties by tasks.registering(WriteProperties::class) {
     val filePath = sourceSets.main.map {